chief15092009/supremecourtofnsw/Judgements/Examples/In re John Doe [2024] DCNSW 000.md

 ---
 **INTRODUCTION**

-[1] On 14 December 2024, the Applicant, Jane Doe, filed an application with the District Court of New South Wales seeking the expungement and sealing of her criminal records.
+[1] On 14 December 2024, the Applicant, Jane Doe, filed an application with the Supreme Court of New South Wales seeking the expungement and sealing of her criminal records.
 These records are related to a conviction under the Crimes Act 1900 (NSW) from September 2024, for a minor offense of theft.

 [2] The Applicant made a statement to the Court, which reads: "*I have fully rehabilitated myself since the offense, I have not committed any further crimes, and I have contributed positively to my community through volunteer work and steady employment.
 I request the Court to consider this application as part of my efforts to move on with my life and re-establish my standing in society.*"